gpg/gnupg-doc/misc/id/openpgp-webkey-service/draft.md

 --- abstract

-This specification describes a service to locate OpenPGP keys by mail address using a Web service and the HTTPS protocol.
+This specification describes a service to locate OpenPGP and LibrePGP keys by mail address using a Web service and the HTTPS protocol.
 It also provides a method for secure communication between the key owner and the mail provider to publish and revoke the public key.

 --- middle